Ayumu Iwasa: 2022

 Iwasa participated in post-season testing in FIA F2 at the Yas Marina circuit with DAMS.
 On 14 January 2022, the French outfit announced that Iwasa would race for the team during the 2022 season, partnering Roy Nissany.
 Before his maiden F2 season, Iwasa stated that "he was too safe in F3 and [wanted] to avoid the same mistake in F2".

-In Bahrain, having finished second in his first free practice, Iwasa started last as his came to a halt before he could start a lap in qualifying.
+In Bahrain, having finished second in his first free practice, Iwasa started last as his car came to a halt before he could start a lap in qualifying.
 In the sprint race, he caught the attention of many, as he stormed to his first point in eighth place in an epic drive.
 In the feature race, Iwasa was up to eighth by lap 11, and was momentarily leading before he made his pit stop.
 Following a late safety car, Iwasa plummeted down from seventh with a technical issue and eventually ended 16th.
-In Jeddah he qualified sixth.
+In Jeddah he qualified fifth.
 He finished the sprint race in that position after a battle with both Hitech Grand Prix drivers, and seventh in the feature race.

 Iwasa qualified in the top 3 for the first time in Imola, securing second.
 He narrowly missed points in ninth place during the sprint race, but had a better feature race.
 He dropped to third at the start but took advantage of the lap 6 safety car by pitting, which costed the other alternate strategy runners.
-However, he was affected by a double stop, and came out behind numerous cars, but managed to claim sixth place.
+However, he was affected by a double stop, and came out behind numerous cars, but managed to claim fifth place.
 In Barcelona, he qualified sixth and started fourth in the sprint race (due to polesitter Calan Williams' stall).
 He jumped Théo Pourchaire and Jake Hughes at the start into second, and secure his maiden podium in F2 by remaining in that position.
 In the feature race, he was unable to react and unfortunately clipped a slowing Jehan Daruvala which damaged Iwasa's front wing and forced an early pit stop on lap 4, and another on lap 8.
 Due to his aging tyres, he was unable to hold on to points in the end and finished 12th.